Certification: AI-driven Test Automation

 The difference between native and hybrid mobile apps

-Hybrid and native mobile apps offer distinct development approaches, which subsequently impact their testing.
+Native and hybrid mobile apps offer distinct development approaches, which subsequently impact their testing.
 Native mobile apps are developed using platform-specific languages like Kotlin or Java for Android and Swift or Objective-C for iOS.
 These apps are optimized for the specific hardware and software of a target platform, giving them direct access to device features such as the camera, GPS, or accelerometer.
 This direct integration often provides a smoother user experience, tailored to the platform’s standards and behaviors.
 From a functional testing perspective, testers need to ensure that each platform-specific version of the app functions correctly and interacts seamlessly with the device’s unique features.

 On the other hand, hybrid mobile apps are developed using web technologies like HTML, CSS, and JavaScript, wrapped in a native container using frameworks such as Apache Cordova or Ionic.
 These apps aim to work across multiple platforms using a single codebase.
 While hybrid apps can also access device features, they do so through native plugins or bridges, which can introduce layers of complexity or potential latency.
 For functional testing, this means ensuring that the app’s interactions with device features remain consistent across platforms and that the bridge or plugins used do not introduce functional defects.
 Furthermore, the shared codebase means any functional issue might manifest across all platforms, highlighting the importance of thorough cross-platform testing.